Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.4 - Carbon Reinforced Fuselage/README.md

 - GitHub Copilot will now open the new project in a new window.

+- Now stop the Frontend and API by pressing `Ctrl + C` in the terminal.

-- Open the terminal in the new project and install the project dependencies
+~~- Open the terminal in the new project and install the project dependencies~~

+- Open the terminal and navigate to the `WrightBrothersFrontend/<new folder created>` directory.

+  - i.e. `cd WrightBrothersFrontend/playwright-ui-testing`

+    ```bash
+    cd WrightBrothersFrontend/playwright-ui-testing
+    ```

   ```sh
   npm install